Luminoid/blog/source/_posts/Deploy-Static-Site-to-Cloudflare-Pages.md

 npx wrangler pages deploy . --project-name my-site
 ```

 This uploads the current directory directly.
-No Git integration — you run the command manually each time.
+No Git integration: you run the command manually each time.

 **Note:** Projects created via `wrangler` cannot be connected to GitHub after the fact.
 If you want auto-deploy, delete the project in the dashboard and recreate it through the UI with Git connected.